Haozhu Wang

 We developed OptoGPT, the first foundation model for optical thin film structure inverse design.
 After being trained on a large dataset of 10 million optical thin film designs, OptoGPT demonstrates remarkable capabilities including: 1) autonomous global design exploration, 2) efficient designs for various tasks, 3) the ability to output diverse designs, and 4) seamless integration of user-defined constraints.
 We believe OptoGPT is a major leap towards accelerating optical science with foundation models.

-Dynamic prediction of work status for workers with occupational injuries: assessing the value of longitudinal observations
+Dynamic prediction of work status for workers with occupational injuries: assessing the value of longitudinal observations [ML for healthcare]

 Erkin Ötleş, Jon Seymour, Haozhu Wang, Brian T Denton